dasayan05/dasayan05.github.io/_posts/blog-tut/2018-12-14-intermediate-python-tutorial-2.md

     return cls # return the 'cls'
 ~~~

-**IMPORTANT** point to note: The `Class decorator`s work on the *class definition* and not on objects/instances (of that class). **The class decorators runs before any instance of that class has ever been created**.
+**IMPORTANT** point to note: The Class decorators work on the *class definition* and not on objects/instances (of that class). **The class decorators run before any instance of that class has ever been created**.
 So, this is how syntactically it looks like and how internally it's expanded:

 ~~~python
 @classdecor